jaredden1/Maze-Escape-Project-One/planning.md

 - Create functions for win/loss conditions
 - Remove player's ability to move through the maze when timer stops and game ends

+### 4. Functions:
+- createMaze()
+  - this function renders maze layout and creates a grid of cells based on gridLayout.
+This function iterates through gridLayout and creates corresponding elements for each cells (i.e the path, wall, start and end") to each cell.
+- gridLayout
+  - is an array which represents a specific type of cell for each element (i.e path, wall, start and end).
+- cells[]
+  - empty array holds reference to each of the cell elements.
+- movePlayer(event)
+   - this function handles player's movement through the maze by tracking the arrow key presses.
+The player's current position is tracked by playerCurrentIndex variable.
+It also checks if the player can move in the desired direction without hitting a wall.
+-  createCountdownTimer()
+  - this function creates a countdown timer for the gameplay.

-### 4. Some of the JS Methods I will likely be using:
+### 5. Some of the JS Methods I will likely be using:

 - addEventListener()
 - removeEventListener